 An old Portuguese saying tells us that past waters do not turn the watermill.
 So often guests to Portugal don’t realize that Portugal is a nation defined by its rivers.
 From names, to culture to region, the waters that flow through Portugal define the nation.

 Not one but two historic provinces take their name from the mighty Tejo, the biggest river on the Iberian Peninsula.
 The Alentejo and the Ribatejo.
-The river meet that Atlantic at Lisbon, and it's estuary is called the Sea of Straw.
-The towns that line the river once formed the defensive “lines of the Tejo - with castle built by Templars and Knight of St John.
+The river meets that Atlantic at Lisbon, and it's estuary is called the Sea of Straw.
+The towns that line the river once formed the defensive lines of the Tejo - with castles built by Templars and Knights of St John.
 Here Portuguese forces stood firm against Napoleon with their English allies.
-And here today, rich faming towns like Golegã, Almeirim and Coruche offer great food and wines.
+And here today, rich farming towns like Golegã, Almeirim and Coruche offer great food and wines.

 Framed by Troia and Setúbal, the Sado Estuary is like a small sea.
 Dolphins play, and rare birds nest.
 The sweet towns around it offer great wines and cheeses — not to mention beaches, natural preserves and hiking.

 This long river flows between Spain and Portugal to the Atlantic at Vila Real de Santo Antonio.
 The borderlands are a fascinating mix of castle towns, farming communities, and really good food, wine and olive oils.
 There is a unique culture here in the area called the Raia - one of the oldest stretches of river borders in Europe - often overlooked by visitors- but rich in traditions of music, pottery and a way of life found nowhere else.
 Oh, and the cured ham is sensational!